- The average cost of car insurance in New Hampshire is $1,265 a year or $105 per month, based on our data analysis.

 Drivers in New Hampshire can save hundreds of dollars by shopping around and comparing quotes.
 While many factors influence the cost of your car insurance, from driving record to the type of car you drive, there are many options to get the coverage you need at a price that works for you.

-Start your search for the best car insurance policy in New Hampshire by getting quotes from several insurers for comparison.
+Begin your search for the top car insurance policy in New Hampshire by getting quotes from multiple insurance providers and comparing them.

-Below is a breakdown of car insurance companies in New Hampshire and their average annual premiums.
+In the table below, see an overview of various car insurance companies in New Hampshire, along with their average annual premiums.

 Car insurance rates by city in New Hampshire

-Manchester is the priciest city in New Hampshire for car insurance, costing an average of $1,436 annually.
-On the other hand, Swanzey is the most affordable city, where drivers pay an average of $1,178 per year for car insurance.
+Manchester is New Hampshire’s most expensive city for car insurance at an average cost of $1,436 annually.
+Swanzey is the state’s least expensive city, with an average car insurance rate of $1,178 annually.

 Car insurance rates vary by city in New Hampshire for several reasons.
 One of the most significant factors is traffic congestion.
 Areas with more traffic typically have higher rates of accidents and claims, which leads to higher premiums.